 How to Draw Rocks With Colored Pencils

-Rocks are one of the easiest subjects to draw for beginners -- and also among the best for learning to draw anything realistically.
-They are forgiving.
-You can get the shapes wrong and still come out with a pile of rocks that looks like a well drawn pile of rocks if you get the shadows right.
-But if you don't know how to get light and shadow on a three dimensional object, it's going to be tricky to get them to look like rocks instead of eggs or random ovals.
+Rocks are one of the easiest subjects to draw for beginners—and also among the best for learning to draw anything realistically; they are forgiving.
+You can get the shapes wrong and still come out with a pile of rocks that looks like a well-drawn pile of rocks if you get the shadows right.
+But if you don't know how to get light and shadow on a three-dimensional object, it's going to be tricky to get them to look like rocks instead of eggs or random ovals.

+When you have a lot of different pencils available, like a large set of Prismacolors, it's easy to pick out the pencils that come closest to the color of a particular area on a specific rock.
 When you don't, it becomes necessary to layer different colors to get the effects you want.
 Even very bright colors can layer lightly to create browns and grays in complementary combinations.
 Below is a color wheel and some combination patches of complements between the bright colors at the outer edges.

 2. White drawing paper with a vellum surface.

 3. Rocks to draw or a photo of rocks.
-Pebbles will do, their shapes are the same as huge boulders.
-Choose a variety of them with different colors and textures including some rough and some shiny and polished.
+Pebbles will do; their shapes are the same as huge boulders.
+Choose a variety of them with different colors and textures, including some rough and some shiny and polished.

 Mixing Bright Colors

-The bottom diagram shows just three primary colors mixed together to produce yet another interesting neutral color -- so I'm going to switch to an even more limited palette of six Coloursoft colored pencils in Sun Yellow, Red, Green, Indigo, Dark Brown and Black.
-If I was working on a tinted paper I would add a White either from the same set or a white Derwent Drawing Pencil for its opacity.
+The bottom diagram shows just three primary colors mixed together to produce yet another interesting neutral color—so I'm going to switch to an even more limited palette of six Coloursoft colored pencils in Sun Yellow, Red, Green, Indigo, Dark Brown, and Black.
+If I was working on a tinted paper, I would add a White either from the same set or a white Derwent Drawing Pencil for its opacity.

 Pick out similar colors from your own colored pencils collection.
 Be sure the blue is dark like Indigo rather than a light sky blue unless that's all you have.